 Anytime a parent badmouths the other parent or their family to their children, it almost always backfires against them.
 The children will end up angry at you in the end, even if your spouse cause the divorce or did you wrong because they will likely protect their other parent (and they’d likely do the same if the other parent bad-mouthed you).
 The divorce is between the parents, not between the children and the parents, and everyone should act accordingly, to maintain what is in the children’s best interests.
 You should do this like a good parent anyway, however, if that is not enough motivation, know that Judges and Guardian Ad Litems despise this sort of behavior.
 More importantly, if the court finds that bad-mouthing arises to the level of parental alienation, you could face your children moving in with your spouse.

 7. Do not act as if you won’t have to see your soon-to-be ex ever again, especially if you have children.

 This one never ceases to amaze me.

-People think they can be nasty to one another during divorce proceedings because the other person is out of their life.
+Some parents think they can be nasty to one another during divorce proceedings because the other person is out of their life.
 If they have children, they couldn’t be more wrong.
 They will have joint recitals, graduations, holidays once the children are older and host their families, grandchildren, grandchildren’s events, and more.
 Once you have children with someone the odds that you will see them at milestone events and special occasions are great and life-long.
 Don’t do anything to make it even more uncomfortable than it already will be.
-It is highly doubtful your children will have patience for you and your ex not getting along when they are adults and start having their own children and want to share holidays, and the like.
+It is highly doubtful your children will have the patience for you and your ex not getting along when they are adults and start having their own children and want to share holidays, and the like.
 Believe me, you will end up missing out if you cannot behave properly.
 Best to start this one early on.

 If you are contemplating divorce or think your spouse is, it is important to make smart decisions and seek advice from experienced divorce attorneys.
-Contact our office today to schedule a confidential consultation about your family law matter or taking the right steps planning for divorce.
+Contact our office today to schedule a confidential consultation about your family law matter or taking the right steps in planning for divorce.